skirill430/Intro-to-Software/docs/Sprint4.md

 - Fixed add button text so it doesn't show over footer
 - Added sorting capability to front end so users can click on the name, rating, price column to sort to sort them by highest/lowest value
 - Removed home button
+- Added HTTPS Support, including an SSL certificate on the test site.

 ### Backend
 - Created route, handler function, and unit test for user logout.